Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 displayed.

 The results should be 10 visitors, and the first visit should be in what year?
-The first visitors are Charles Kahn and Carol Keehan on 3/5/2009.

 ### Find the Last Visit